CARC 258 Active

 Cause Frequency

-Patient is incarcerated at time of service The patient was in the custody of a federal, state, or local correctional facility when the healthcare service was provided.
-Under most insurance policies and Medicaid rules, coverage is suspended or excluded during periods of incarceration because the custodial authority assumes healthcare responsibility Most Common
+Patient was incarcerated or in custody at time of service The patient was in the custody of a federal, state, or local authority when the service was rendered, and the insurance plan excludes coverage during incarceration Most Common

 How to Resolve